Small symplectic caps and embeddings of homology balls in the complex projective plane: Handlebody construction of closed symplectic 4 -manifolds

 The fact that the choices of $q_1$ and $q_2$ satisfy the third condition is immediate.
 We will show that they satisfy the first condition.

 The definition of $q_3$ is chosen so that the second condition is satisfied, as can easily be checked by noting that $p_1q_2+p_2q_1=3p_3$.
-To show that it satisfies the third condition, it's enough to prove that $p_1y - p_2x =3p_2/p_1 \pmod{p_3}$.
-This follows from elementary number theory and properties of Markov triples and their characteristic numbers.
-The reader can refer to Chapter 2 in \cite{Aigner:book} for similar computations.
-The fourth condition is immediate from $y \leq 0$. \end{proof}
+To show that it satisfies the third condition, it's enough to prove that $p_1y - p_2x =\pm p_2/p_1 \pmod{p_3}$.
+To see that, observe